tonyjbutler/moodle-mod_nln/README.txt

 Whichever of the above methods you use to get the module code in place, the final step is to visit your Site Administration > Notifications page in a browser to invoke the installation script and make the necessary database changes.

-Note: if you wish to restore NLN resources from course backups created with Moodle 1.9.x, you will also need to make a slight modification to your /mod/resource/backup/moodle1/lib.php file.
-A diff patch named moodle1_restore.patch is supplied in the root directory of the NLN module to facilitate this modification.
-Please see the instructions at [http://docs.moodle.org/dev/How_to_apply_a_patch] if you need help applying the patch.

 Updating Moodle
 ---------------